-Although they coexisted, acrobats and gymnasts were most common in the earlier days of the beach; after the of WWII, bodybuilders and weightlifters end dominated.76 Especially in the early days, performers entertained visitors by performing adagio, in which groups of acrobats performed various stunts to music.
-They lifted each other overhead, tossed petite female performers in the air, and formed human pyramids, demonstrating their impressive skill and flexibility (see figure 1.2).77 The city even sponsored gymnastics performances in 1940 that featured balancing acts, adagio, tumbling, and ring and bar exercises.
-78 Although the initial Muscle Beach gymnasts were amateurs, they quickly rose to the level of professionals.
-The beach was free to attend, and visitors saw quality performances by professionals and skilled beach regulars.
-Beachgoers could even join in on the fun.
-With support from the athletes, regular people got the chance to practice a handstand or even stand on someone's shoulders.
-Acrobats were the heart of Muscle Beach.
-They honed their skills in the Santa Monica sun, putting on a show for spectators and encouraging participation.
+Although they coexisted, acrobats and gymnasts were most common in the earlier days of the beach; after the end of WWII, bodybuilders and weightlifters dominated.
+Especially in the early days, performers entertained visitors by performing adagio, in which groups of acrobats performed various stunts to music.
+They lifted each other overhead, tossed petite female performers in the air, and formed human pyramids, demonstrating their impressive skill and flexibility (see figure 1.2).
+The city even sponsored gymnastics performances in 1940 that featured balancing acts, adagio, tumbling, and ring and bar exercises.80 Although the initial Muscle Beach gymnasts were amateurs, they quickly rose to the level of professionals.